 Command WorkStation must handle all cut contours separately.
-The in-RIP separation feature ensures that you can export the cut contour as a separated file.
+The in-RIP separation feature ensures that you can export the cut contour inside of a preseparated or in-RIP separated file.
 If Command WorkStation cannot detect a cut contour, it processes the layer as if it were a spot color in a composite job.